Special tests of upper extremity

 - Tinel’s test

-- Patient in seated position, and the therapist taps the peripheral nerve (can be any nerve palpable)
+- Patient in seated position; the therapist taps a palpable peripheral nerve

 - Positive: reproduces tingling sensation or paresthesia in the nerve distribution